Akash375/Scheduler-bot/readme.md

 -------------------------------------------------------------------------
 Command used

-The Schedular bot is used to schedule a  message for a particular timeframe.
+The Scheduler bot is used to schedule a  message for a particular timeframe.
 This bot can help in colborating with the offshore team especially with a timezone gap.